astro-informatics/s2wav/README.md

 <img align="left" height="85" width="98" src="./docs/assets/sax_logo.png">

-# Differentiable and accelerated spherical wavelets with JAX
+# Differentiable and accelerated wavelet transform on the sphere

 `S2WAV` is a JAX package for computing wavelet transforms on the sphere and rotation group.
 It leverages autodiff to provide differentiable